cloudposse/terraform-aws-components/modules/datadog-lambda-forwarder/README.md

 ---
 title: "Component: `datadog-lambda-forwarder`"
 tags:
+  - component/datadog-lambda-forwarder
-  - component
+  - layer/datadog
-  - layer/monitoring
+  - provider/aws
-  - aws
+  - provider/datadog
 ---

 This component is responsible for provision all the necessary infrastructure to deploy